- Lasts up to 6 years

 - Periods are usually lighter and less painful

-- It's a low level of a very safe hormone
+- Low level of a very safe hormone

 - It's usually quick and easy to take out